Back to Downspout Jetting

 Lost Cap

 Caps get buried under grass, mulch, or landscaping.
-Once buried, they can't pop up or drain, and the pipe automatically backs up toward the foundation.
-Buried caps also let soil infiltrate.
+Once buried, they can't pop up or drain, and the pipe automatically backs up toward the house and foundation.
+Any debris that enters, including that gravel, is truly stuck.

 Exposed drain exit with clogged cap